alliander-opensource/measure/README.md

 # Measure

-Work with units of measurement.
+`measure` is a Kotlin library for working with units of measurement that are - for example - used in the power system sector.

 ## Motivation
 Projects often need a way to express different quantities.
 For example, building software for electric grids one encounters quantities like power, energy, amperage etcetera.